-Stephanie Oravetz, founder and executive director, started Wild West Wildlife Rehabilitation Center.
-She loves caring for wild animals and has the veterinary experience to back her selfless endeavor.
-In December 2015, the idea of our facility was formed after rehabilitating more than 200 animals and quickly realizing that a home-based operation would not be big enough to handle the demand.
+Stephanie Brady, founder and executive director, started Wild West Wildlife Rehabilitation Center.
+She began working with wildlife under the supervision of a veterinarian at age 15.
+Stephanie has the veterinary experience to back her selfless endeavor.
+She was an emergency medicine and internal medicine veterinary technician with over 17 years experience, in the DFW area.
+In December 2015, the idea of a wildlife facility was formed after she rehabilitated more than 200 animals in 5 months, quickly realizing that a home-based operation would not be big enough to handle the demand.

-In April 2016, we were donated a large, double-wide trailer to renovate into Amarillo’s first-ever wildlife rehabilitation center located on five acres.
+In April 2016, she was donated a large, double-wide trailer to renovate into Amarillo’s first-ever wildlife rehabilitation center located on five acres.
 Then in July 2016, we received our incorporation paperwork and nonprofit (c)(3) status with the IRS.

-Since then, we have fostered a total of 758 animals.
+Since then, Stephanie her team have cared for over 12,000 animals.
 Visit our Facebook page to learn more.

 Who We Are: